Planning Programs and Projects

 Skagit Transit’s Six-Year Transit Development Plan (TDP) identifies how the agency will meet state and local long-range priorities for public transportation through capital improvements, operating changes, and other programs.
 The Plan conforms to the State’s transportation system policy goals (RCW 47.04.280) and supports local comprehensive planning and economic objectives within Skagit County.
 TDPs are updated annually on or before September 1st.

-If you would like to review the DRAFT 2017-2022 Transit Development Plan, it can be downloaded now.
-Comments may be submitted to Brad Windler, Service Development Planner, via email: email@example.com or you can submit your comments in writing at Skagit Transit, 600 County Shop Lane, Burlington WA 98233.
-You may also attend the public hearing at 1:00 PM on August 17th, 2016 at Burlington City Hall, 833 S Spruce St, Burlington WA 98233.
+If you would like to review the 2017-2022 Transit Development Plan, it can be downloaded now.
+Comments and questions may be submitted to Brad Windler, Service Development Planner, via email: firstname.lastname@example.org or you can submit your comments in writing at Skagit Transit, 600 County Shop Lane, Burlington WA 98233.

 Regional Transportation Improvement Program (RTIP)